lidongze0629/Miscellaneous/IELTS/speaking/topic/job/main.md

 ### That technology will make some people lose their jobs.
 How do you think this problem should be handled?

+### What's your passions in life?
+As for me, passions come from many aspects in my life.
+First of all, is family and relationships, I’m passionate about my loved ones and prioritize spending quality time with them.
+Second, is hobbies and interests, I'm a big craft beer enthusiast, and I like reading books, playing football.
+These things can enrish my life, and bring contentment to my innermost being.
+Third, is travel and exploration, I'd like to explore new places and learn different culture.
+These can also expand my horizons and enrish my experience.
+Then, the last one. is career and professional growth, in order to achieve my dreams and enjoy my life, I need to have a passion for my work.

+### Are you following the career path you always dreams of?
+Actually, maybe not.
+I used to major in computing science in university during my master's degree.
+So natually I got the job as a programmer since graduation, which seems to be the only possible one I can do to make a living.
+But as I said earlier, I'm a big craft beer enthusiast, so my dream job is to become to master brewer, to create a unique and exceptional beer that can captivate the tastings bud of beer lovers.
+I hope I can break the boundaries of traditional brewing, experimenting with innovative ingredients and techniques and, if possible, I hope I can own a brewing.
+However, there is still a gap between ideal and reality, Not everyone is lucky enough to pursue their dream as a career.
+I will advance toward my dream step by step.

+### How did you decide what you were going to do for a living?

 ## part-2